LEADING OFF: Braves open new park, Moreland near double mark | FOX Sports

 YOU AGAIN?

-Mets ace Noah Syndergaard is scheduled to start in Miami against lefty Adam Conley.
+Mets ace Noah Syndergaard is scheduled to start in Miami.
 Syndergaard pitched seven innings to beat the Marlins last Sunday – he’s 3-0 with a 1.67 ERA in four starts vs. Miami, with 38 strikeouts and two walks in 27 innings.
-Conley allowed one hit in five innings to beat the Mets on Saturday.